cvxopt/cvxopt/doc/source/lapack.rst

     Raises an :exc:`ArithmeticError` if the matrix is singular.

-.. function:: cvxopt.lapack.gbtrf(A, m, kl, ipiv)
+.. function:: kvxopt.lapack.gbtrf(A, m, kl, ipiv)

     LU factorization of a general :math:`m` by :math:`n` real or complex band matrix with :math:`k_l` subdiagonals.